-The Comprehensive Stroke Program at UW Health in Madison, Wisconsin is dedicated to the philosophy that the impact of stroke can be minimized by a combination of aggressive prevention, rapid and intensive acute stroke management and a positive attitude toward rehabilitation.
+The Comprehensive Stroke Program at UW Health in Madison, Wis., is dedicated to the philosophy that the impact of stroke can be minimized by a combination of aggressive prevention, rapid and intensive acute stroke management and a positive attitude toward rehabilitation.

 A diagnostic cerebral catheter angiography is a procedure that allows physicians to see how blood flows in the brain and the vessels leading to the brain.
 The procedure may identify vessel blockages and aneurysms, and detect abnormal blood vessels.

-The UW Health Stroke Program results are significantly better than the Joint Commission's quality benchmarks when performing cerebral catheter angiography as seen below.
+The UW Health Stroke Program results are significantly better than The Joint Commission's quality benchmarks when performing cerebral catheter angiography, as seen below.

 Programs and research

 The stroke program at UW Health offers expert care and a wide range of services.